How Small Wonder Programmed Itself Into a Hit

 Instead of selling his innovation for billions, Lawson squirrels her away in a cabinet; Vicki would go on to spend four seasons and 96 episodes antagonizing the Lawson family (and television critics) with her literal-mindedness, super-strength, and monotone voice.

 Children loved the show.
 So did senior citizens.
-So did science-fiction clubs, which frequently wrote in to analyze the suspect logic of artificial intelligence but were nonetheless delighted such a thing as a “sci-fi sitcom” existed.
+So did sci-fi clubs, which frequently wrote in to analyze the suspect logic of artificial intelligence but were nonetheless delighted such a thing as a “sci-fi sitcom” existed.
 Small Wonder was a syndicated hit two years before Star Trek: The Next Generation premiered, but its reputation is that of filmed tedium.
-Thirty years after its debut, the show is simultaneously remembered with fondness and outright scorn.
+Nearly 35 years after its debut, the show is simultaneously remembered with fondness and outright scorn.

 “You,” a stranger once told Webster, “were on the worst show in the history of television.”